 In addition to sneaky attacks in emails, beware of links to deals that are too good to be true on social networking sites.
 Look out for unbelievable offers and holiday gifts and bonuses.
 If you’re really tempted by an offer, do some research or find out if anyone else has tried to take advantage of the deal before clicking.

 Free hotspots are like manna from heaven when you’re out and about, but hackers like them even more than you do.
 Because public networks aren’t secured, any information you enter on a public network is ripe for the picking.
 Don’t log in to banking sites or payment sites like Paypal on a public network — and make sure that you are logged out of such sites on mobile devices before connecting to a public network.

 Apps make everything more convenient, including stealing your private information.
 Only download shopping apps from a reliable source like the Apple App Store or Google Play.
 Pay attention to the permissions that the app asks for.
 If you see something that doesn’t make sense, like access to your contacts, make sure you don’t allow the app access to it.
 Checking out the comments and reviews of an app before downloading is another way to identify suspicious activity.

 One of the perks of online shopping is that you can do it from anywhere and use any device.
 Make sure every device that you shop from has security software in place.
 Always use a passcode to access your tablet or smartphone, and log off your computer or lock the screen when you walk away from it.
 After accessing a shopping or banking site, be sure to completely log out of the site before exiting, and don’t let your computer or device remember your usernames, passwords, or credit card information.

-A stolen identity is even worse than a lump of coal in your stocking.
-Make sure you have only nice surprises this holiday season by sticking to these smart online shopping tips to keep you and your information protected.
+A stolen identity or wiped-out bank account aren't the kinds of surprises you want.
+Make sure you have only nice surprises this holiday season by putting these smart online shopping tips to work.